Surgical Abortion Care

 Overview

-After a surgical abortion, you may have cramps and light bleeding for up to 2 weeks.
-Most women can return to normal activities 1 to 2 days after the procedure.
+You may have cramps and light bleeding for up to 2 weeks after an in-clinic abortion.
+Most people can return to normal activities 1 to 2 days after the procedure.

-Carefully follow all of your doctor's instructions after you have had a surgical abortion.
+Carefully follow all of your doctor's instructions after you've had an abortion.

-If you did not get instructions, follow this general advice.
+If you didn't get instructions, follow this general advice.

 This could increase your risk of infections that can lead to pelvic inflammatory disease.